 What are the ranges of products/services?

-P.W: We are developing and producing flood, heavy rain falls and flash flood protection systems.
-We advise on-site, technical, tactical and concerning logistics.
-We work as consultants and show possible solutions.
-We also manage entire projects from the initial consultation, training, education, procurement of all resources and clarification regarding risks.
+P.W: We develop and produce systems to protect against flooding, heavy rain and flash floods.
+We provide on-site technical, tactical and logistical advice.
+We provide advice and show possible solutions for developing protection concepts.
+We also manage complete projects from initial advice, training, education, procurement of all resources to risk assessment and follow-up training or routine training.

 What is the state of the market where you are currently active?

-P.W: Our main customers are fire departments, civil protection and municipalities.
-The decision-making process is sometimes lengthy, especially when household budgets are tight.
-The market will change as global warming increases.
-In the future, insurance companies will withdraw and transfer responsibility to owners.
-We can only explain the background, provide training, show solutions and offer support.
+P.W: Our main customers are fire departments, disaster control agencies and municipalities.
+The decision-making processes are sometimes lengthy, especially when budgets are tight.
+As global warming increases, the market will continue to change.
+In the future, insurance companies will withdraw and transfer responsibility to the owners.
+We help to assess risks, show solutions that are appropriate to the budget and risk, offer support in implementation and provide training.
 However, everyone has to take precautions themselves.

 What can you tell us about market trends?

-P.W: Preparing for environmental disasters will become essential in the future.
-Even after the summer of 2024, I maintain that Europe has been spared compared to other continents and countries.
+P.W: Self-responsible preparation for environmental disasters will be essential in the future for both industry and commerce as well as for private individuals.
+Even after the summer of 2024, I maintain that Europe has been relatively spared compared to other continents and countries.
 We must learn to deal with it, live with it and prepare for it as best we can.
 One can also ask why these events are constantly increasing and becoming more severe.

 What are the most innovative products/services marketed?

 P.W: That’s difficult to say.
-There are already many systems against flooding, high water, heavy rain and flash flooding in the market.
-Many factors come together in disaster protection.
-In order to be able to protect the population and the infrastructure at the exact moment when all factors come together, good planning is required.
-Various systems must be available in sufficient quantities from stock and people need to be trained.
-It will be needed that everybody works together.
+There are many systems on the market to protect against floods, high water, heavy rain and flash floods.
+In disaster protection, many factors come together and vary locally.
+In order to be able to protect the population and infrastructure precisely when all factors come together, data-based and forward-looking planning is required.
+Various systems must be available from stock in sufficient quantities to be able to react to unforeseen developments and people must be trained.
+It will be necessary for everyone to work together.

-I think our BEAVER dam is still very innovative.
-Our system can be easily installed by just a few people without heavy equipment.
-(100 meters in an hour).
-Our Beaver dam and our Lenoir barrier can be deployed on uneven ground.
-Many of the other systems in the market are only constructed for even flat ground, what can become dangerous.
-During a disaster situation this can be risky, when emergency services deploy such an inflexible system on a wrong underground.
-Every system has its area of existence in a corresponding situation.
-However, since you won’t have enough stock of all systems, you have to focus on flexible systems.
+I still consider our BEAVER dam to be very innovative.
+Our system can be easily installed by a few people without heavy equipment (100 meters in an hour).
+Our Beaver dam and our Lenoir barrier can be used on uneven ground.
+Many other systems on the market are only designed for flat terrain, which can be dangerous.
+In the event of a disaster, it can be very risky if emergency services use such an inflexible system on the wrong surface.
+Each system has its area of application in a corresponding situation.
+However, since you will not have all systems in stock in sufficient quantities, you will have to concentrate on flexible systems.

 What estimations do you have for the beginning of 2025?

-P.W: We hope that people learn something from the last events and prepare themselves.
+P.W: We hope that people learn from recent events and prepare for future in time.